-As the COVID-19 (novel coronavirus) pandemic forces more business to close and employees to work from home we wanted to provide some tips on working remotely or from home during the coronavirus.
+As the COVID-19 (novel coronavirus) pandemic forces more businesses to close and employees to work from home we wanted to provide some tips on working remotely or from home during the coronavirus.

 Shifting to a remote working environment can be more than just finding a space at the kitchen table, downloading a video conferencing program, or staying focused.
 It’s about allocating more time for productivity, cutting out time that was previously used to commute to your place of business, getting more rest, and increasing focus all while staying healthy and promoting a safer work environment.

 Here are a few tips for working from home during the coronavirus:

 Get some good headphones